drand/drand/docs/DEPLOYMENT.md

 ## Metrics

-The `--metrics <metrics-port>` flag may be used to launch a metrics server at the given port serving [pprof](https://golang.org/pkg/net/http/pprof/) runtime profiling data at `<metrics-port>/debug/pprof` and [prometheus](https://prometheus.io/docs/guides/go-application/) metrics at `<metrics-port>:/metrics`.
+The `--metrics <metrics-address>` flag may be used to launch a metrics server at the provided address.
+The address may be specified as `127.0.0.1:port`, or as `:port` to bind to the default network interface.
+The web server at this port will serve [pprof](https://golang.org/pkg/net/http/pprof/) runtime profiling data at `<metrics>/debug/pprof`, allow triggering golang garbage collection at `<metrics>/debug/gc`, and will serve [prometheus](https://prometheus.io/docs/guides/go-application/) metrics at `<metrics>:/metrics`.
 Prometheus counters track the number of gRPC requests sent and received by the drand node, as well as the number of HTTP API requests.
 This endpoint should not be exposed publicly.
 If desired, prometheus metrics can be used as a data source for [grafana